Development partnership in Indonesia

 Australia-Indonesia Partnership for Justice Phase 2 (AIPJ2)

-- Supporting justice reform and the rule of law which includes work on promoting court transparency and accountability, reducing prison overcrowding through restorative justice, and improving ease of doing business.
+- Supporting justice reform and the rule of law, which includes work on promoting court transparency and accountability, reducing prison overcrowding through restorative justice, and improving ease of doing business.

 - Preventing violent extremism and transnational crime.